DUScripts/Gemini-HUD/README.md

 Transponder tag can be set via lua chat<br/>
 Closest pipe waypoint<br/>
 Waypoint to custom pipe closest distance<br/>
-If the new radar target is dead, you will see its exact position in the lua chat<br/>
 <br/>
 Many thanks to:<br/>
  W1zard for weapon and radar widgets<br/>